Some results on Ricci-Bourguignon solitons and almost solitons: Proofs of the Results

 and then \eqref{mainthm6.2} follows from \eqref{mainthm6.1}. \end{proof}

-\begin{rem} Since a gradient RB soliton is a special case of a gradient RB almost soliton, the proof of Theorem~\ref{mainthm6}, with $\del \lambda=0$, shows that the same integral formulas \eqref{mainthm6.1} and \eqref{mainthm6.2} hold for a compact gradient RB soliton too. \end{rem}
+\begin{rem} Since a gradient RB soliton is a special case of a gradient RB almost soliton, the proof of Theorem~\ref{mainthm6}, with $\del \lambda=0$, shows that the same integral formulas \eqref{mainthm6.1} and \eqref{mainthm6.2} hold for a compact gradient RB solitons as well. \end{rem}

-Finally, using Theorem~\ref{mainthm6} we prove Corollary \ref{mainthm6corr}.
+Finally, using Theorem~\ref{mainthm6}, we prove Corollary~\ref{mainthm6corr}.

-\begin{proof} Observe that any of the assumptions of Corollary \ref{mainthm6corr} enable us to conclude that the right hand side of \eqref{mainthm6.2} is less than or equal to zero and hence $\tRic=\frac Rng$.
-So from \eqref{gradRBsoliton} we see that
+\begin{proof} Observe that any of the assertions of Corollary~\ref{mainthm6corr} enable us to conclude that the right hand side of \eqref{mainthm6.2} is less than or equal to zero and hence $\tRic=\frac Rn g$.
+So, from \eqref{gradRBsoliton}, we see that

-and hence $\del f$ is a nontrivial conformal vector field so from Theorem \ref{mainthm2} we get that $M^n$ is isometric to an Euclidean sphere. \end{proof}
+and hence $\del f$ is a nontrivial conformal vector field, so from Theorem \ref{mainthm2}, we get that $M^n$ is isometric to a Euclidean sphere. \end{proof}